Fast-neutron reactor: Moderators in conventional nuclear reactors

 Of these two, ^{238}U undergoes fission only by fast neutrons.

-About 0.7% of natural uranium is ^{235}U, which will fission by both fast and slow (thermal) neutrons.
+About 0.7% of natural uranium is ^{235}U, which will undergo fission by both fast and slow (thermal) neutrons.
 When the uranium undergoes fission, it releases neutrons with a high energy ("fast").

 However, these fast neutrons have a much lower probability of causing another fission than neutrons which are slowed down after they have been generated by the fission process.
 Slower neutrons have a much higher chance (about 585 times greater) of causing a fission in ^{235}U than the fast neutrons.

 The common solution to this problem is to slow the neutrons down using a neutron moderator, which interacts with the neutrons to slow them.
 The most common moderator is ordinary water, which acts by elastic scattering until the neutrons reach thermal equilibrium with the water (hence the term "thermal neutron"), at which point the neutrons become highly reactive with the ^{235}U. Other moderators include heavy water, beryllium and graphite.
 The elastic scattering of the neutrons can be likened to the collision of two ping pong balls; when a fast ping pong ball hits one that is stationary or moving slowly, they will both end up having about half of the original kinetic energy of the fast ball.
 This is in contrast to a fast ping pong ball hitting a bowling ball, where the ping pong ball keeps virtually all of its energy.

 Such thermal neutrons are more likely to be absorbed by another heavy element, such as ^{238}U, ^{232}Th or ^{235}U. In this case, only the ^{235}U has a high probability of fission.

+Although ^{238}U undergoes fission by the fast neutrons released in fission about 11% of the time, this can not sustain the chain reaction alone.